sphinx-doc/sphinx/doc/config.rst

    instance is then used to render HTML documents, and possibly the output of other builders (currently the changes builder).

+.. confval:: default_role

+   The name of a reST role (builtin or Sphinx extension) to use as the default role, that is, for text marked up ```like this```.
+This can be set to ``'obj'`` to make ```filter``` a cross-reference to the function "filter".
+   The default is ``None``, which doesn't reassign the default role.

+   The default role can always be set within individual documents using the standard reST :dir:`default-role` directive.

+   .. versionadded:: 0.4

 .. confval:: add_function_parentheses

    A boolean that decides whether parentheses are appended to function and